 - Doctors, clinicians, hospitals, clinics, diagnostic and treatment centres and other health care providers to provide our services and continuity of health care.
-This also includes processing personal information to enable organisations to carry out research and medical trials and processing personal information to train and educate health care professionals.
+This also includes processing personal information to enable organisations to carry out research and processing personal information to train and educate health care professionals.

 - Your GP – where clinically necessary we may share your information with your GP.
 You can ask us not to do so and we will respect this unless legally required to provide the information.
 You should be aware it may be detrimental to your health if your GP does not have your full medical history.

 - First responders, ambulance service, safeguarding agencies, undertakers, coroner and care homes.

 - Where it is necessary to protect your vital interest (i.e., your life or health)

 - Other organisations you belong to confirm your entitlement to our services

 - Organisations or people who by law or regulations we must share your personal information with.
 This can be national data bases, screening registers government authorities and NHS organisations.

 - The police or other law enforcement agencies to assist them perform their duties if we must do this by law or under a court order.